KristofferC/PGFPlotsX.jl/docs/src/man/structs.md

     ;
 ```

-## Axis like structs
+## Axis-like

-Axes like structs make up the labels and titles etc in the figure.

 ### `Axis`

-The standard way of adding wrapping plots, represented in tex as
+`Axis` make up the labels and titles etc in the figure and is the standard way of wrapping plots, represented in tex as

 ```tex
 \begin{axis}[...]